Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Introduction

 \section{Introduction}

-The gigahertz-peaked spectra (GPS) pulsars were introduced by \citet{kijak2011b} providing a definite evidence for a new type of pulsar radio spectra that show the maximum flux density above 1 GHz.
-At higher frequencies these spectra look like a typical pulsar spectrum, while at frequencies below 1 GHz the observed flux density decreases showing a positive spectral index.
-A frequency at which such a spectrum shows the maximum flux density was called the peak frequency $\nu_p$. \citet{kijak2011b} also indicated that the GPS pulsars are relatively young objects and they usually adjoin some active environments like HII regions or compact pulsar wind nebulae (PWN).
+The gigahertz-peaked spectra (GPS) pulsars were introduced by \citet{kijak2011b} providing a definite evidence for a new type of radio spectra of pulsars whose flux density reaches the maximum value at frequencies above 1 GHz.
+At higher frequencies the spectra of these pulsars look like a typical pulsar spectrum, while at frequencies below 1 GHz the observed flux density decreases showing a positive spectral index.
+The frequency at which such a spectrum reaches the highest value (i.e. the flux density reaches the maximum) was called the peak frequency $\nu_p$. \citet{kijak2011b} also indicated that the GPS pulsars are relatively young objects and they usually adjoin some active environments like HII regions or compact pulsar wind nebulae (PWNe).

-On the other hand the shapes of pulsar spectra are providing important information for understanding of the pulsar radio emission mechanism.
-Typical radio spectrum of a pulsar can be described using either a simple power law with a negative spectral index of $-$1.8 or two power laws with spectral indices of $-$0.9 and $-$2.2 and a break frequency on average of 1.5 GHz~\citep{maron2000}.
-Worth mentioning that in the spectra of several pulsars a low frequency turnover were observed ~\citep{sieber73, malofeev94}. \citet{lorimer95} also reported about some pulsars having positive spectral index or flat spectrum in the frequency range between 400 MHz and 1600 MHz.
-Thus, \citet{kijak2004} selected candidates for GPS pulsars from those which showed a decreasing flux density at frequencies below 1 GHz.
-Using multifrequency flux measurements \citet{kijak2007} presented the first direct evidence of a high frequency turnover.
-All the pulsars with such a feature in the spectra have been proved to be relatively young and having a high value of dispersion measure ($DM$ around 150~$\mathrm{pc\,cm^{-3}}$ and above).
+On the other hand the pulsar spectral shape provides important information for understanding of the pulsar radio emission mechanism.
+The radio spectrum of typical pulsars can be described using either a simple power law with a negative spectral index of $-$1.8 or two power laws with spectral indices of $-0.9$ and $- 2.2$ and a break frequency on average of 1.5 GHz~\citep{maron2000}.
+Some pulsar show a low frequency turnover in their spectra\citep{sieber73, malofeev94}. \citet{lorimer95} also reported several pulsars having positive spectral index or flat spectrum in the frequency range between 400 MHz and 1600 MHz. \citet{kijak2007} presented the first direct evidence of a high-frequency turnover in radio pulsars spectra. \citet{kijak2011b} noticed that all the five GPS pulsars have a high value of dispersion measure ($DM$ around 150~$\mathrm{pc\,cm^{-3}}$ and above).
+However, \citet{dembska2014} recently identified another two sources that exhibit a GPS spectrum, including a first low-DM GPS pulsar, PSR J1740+1000 which was reported to have a PWN in its surroundings.
+The GPS phenomenon was also revealed in two radio magnetars that assosiated with supernova remnants \citep{kijak2013} and another radio pulsar, PSR J2007+2722~\citep{einstein}.